Secure your booking for £26 (T&Cs Apply)

 Where is it?
 Many of the events take place on Abersoch’s main beach.
 The sailing club, SCYC, is located above the main beach, accessed either through the car park or just along from the main beach café.

 Is there parking available?
-Yes, limited parking is available in both the SCYC car park and Traeth Aberosch car park.
+Yes, limited parking is available in both the SCYC car park and Traeth Abersoch car park on Lon Golff.

 Is it dog-friendly?
 Dog restrictions apply to the left side of the slipway onto Abersoch’s main beach.